On Friday, corn prices improved due to South America’s dry weather, boosting costs for the market for the past weeks.

 The top soybean exporter, Brazil, is now on the edge of becoming the world’s leading corn supplier.
 However, they did not get the ideal start that they hoped to be a bumper crop.

 Additionally, some delays held back the plantation of the heavily exported second produce.
-On Monday, only 12.00% of the state’s output has been sown, lower than the previous year’s 23.00% on average.
+On Monday, only 12.00% of the state’s output was sown, lower than the previous year’s 23.00% on average.

-Moreover, Brazil’s leading grower, Mato Grosso, had 34.00% of its grain planted on Friday.
+Moreover, Brazil’s leading grower, Mato Grosso, planted 34.00% of its grain on Friday.
 A plunge compared to 55.00% last year.

 The center-west’s most prominent risk of late planting is the arrival of the dry season as early as April.
 In 2018, dry pockets limited its corn yield.